astrom-tom/catscii/README.md

     >>cat = catscii.load_cat('test_catscii.txt', 'yes')

 The first argument is the name of your catalog, and the second tells if there is a proper header.
 A proper header is when each columns has a name and starts with a '#' symbol (see the example above).
-The catalog as some interesting attributes, like header or the catalog itself.
+The catalog as some interesting attributes, like header or the catalog itself, number of columns/rows.

     >>cat.header
       ['A', 'B', 'C', 'D']